 It will vary from day to day, but the vision of the trip is to have you spending several hours each day interacting with the people and environment of the village.
 See the "Daily Life: Learning" area below for much more information about the kinds of things that Microcampus students do.

 The role of technology on this trip will depend on the particular student and the learning that he/she is doing.
-Use of laptops, cameras, phones, and other electronic devices will be governed by whether or not these are being used as tools to support the overall vision of the trip (experiential learning, personal growth, expanding intercultural understanding, and having a positive impact).
+Use of laptops, cameras, phones, and other electronic devices will be governed by whether or not these are being used as tools to support the overall vision of the trip - expanding intercultural understanding, working through challenges, personal growth, and awareness of

 Most Microcampus students use Skype to contact friends and family.
 The signal is very good, and we have not had any problems in the past.

 This is a really interesting question, and it brings up a key point about the difference between "free" time and "not free" time that often defines things inside the "Bubble" in our lives in Shanghai.
-During the day at the Microcampus, you will be given some clear guidelines and instructions, and then you will be responsible for directing the learning process and designing your schedule for the day.
+During the day at Microcampus, you will be given some clear guidelines and instructions, and then you will be responsible for directing the learning process and designing your schedule for the day.
 This will include project work, exercise, connecting with family, taking care of personal needs (showering, laundry), and so on.
-The design of the experience is to break down that clear difference between "in class" (following somebody else's instructions) and "free time" (choosing your own path).
+The design of the Microcampus experience is to break down that clear difference between "in class" (following somebody else's instructions) and "free time" (choosing your own path).

 K.T., a former Microcampus student said it best: "At the Microcampus, you're always learning, from the time you wake up until the time you go to sleep."

-After dinner, students tend to have a the evening free for a few of hours to rest, watch movies, watch the stars come out, write a short journal entry, connect with home, and generally relax after a busy day.
+After dinner, students tend to have the evening free for about 2 hours to rest, watch movies, watch the stars come out, write a short journal entry, connect with home, and generally relax after a busy day.